-5.6.9 ALC_FLR.2 Flaw reporting procedures
+5.7.9 ALC_FLR.2 Flaw reporting procedures

-Dependencies: No dependencies.
-Developer action elements: ALC_FLR.2.1D The developer shall document flaw remediation procedures addressed to TOE developers.
-ALC_FLR.2.2D The developer shall establish a procedure for accepting and acting upon all reports of security flaws and requests for corrections to those flaws.
-ALC_FLR.2.3D The developer shall provide flaw remediation guidance addressed to TOE users.
-Content and presentation elements: ALC_FLR.2.1C The flaw remediation procedures documentation shall describe the procedures used to track all reported security flaws in each release of the TOE.
-ALC_FLR.2.2C The flaw remediation procedures shall require that a description of the nature and effect of each security flaw be provided, as well as the status of finding a correction to that flaw.
-ALC_FLR.2.3C The flaw remediation procedures shall require that corrective actions be identified for each of the security flaws.
-ALC_FLR.2.4C The flaw remediation procedures documentation shall describe the methods used to provide flaw information, corrections and guidance on corrective actions to TOE users.
-ALC_FLR.2.5C The flaw remediation procedures shall describe a means by which the developer receives from TOE users reports and enquiries of suspected security flaws in the TOE.
-ALC_FLR.2.6C The procedures for processing reported security flaws shall ensure that any reported flaws are remediated and the remediation procedures issued to TOE users.
+- ALC_FLR.2.1D The developer shall document flaw remediation procedures addressed to TOE developers. - ALC_FLR.2.2D The developer shall establish a procedure for accepting and acting upon all reports of security flaws and requests for corrections to those flaws. - ALC_FLR.2.3D The developer shall provide flaw remediation guidance addressed to TOE users.

+- ALC_FLR.2.1C The flaw remediation procedures documentation shall describe the procedures used to track all reported security flaws in each release of the TOE. - ALC_FLR.2.2C The flaw remediation procedures shall require that a description of the nature and effect of each security flaw be provided, as well as the status of finding a correction to that flaw. - ALC_FLR.2.3C The flaw remediation procedures shall require that corrective actions be identified for each of the security flaws. - ALC_FLR.2.4C The flaw remediation procedures documentation shall describe the methods used to provide flaw information, corrections and guidance on corrective actions to TOE users. - ALC_FLR.2.5C The flaw remediation procedures shall describe a means by which the developer receives from TOE users reports and enquiries of suspected security flaws in the TOE. - ALC_FLR.2.6C The proceedures for processing reported security flaws shall ensure that any reported flaws are remediated and the remediation procedures issued to TOE users.